 Weather

-The only negative aspect to the nice weather is that it brings crowds along with it.
+The only negative aspect of the nice weather is that it brings crowds along with it.
 In fact, July is one of the busiest times of the year for Indonesia.
-Tourist numbers spike and most of the restaurants, hotels, and bars get packed with people.
+Visitor numbers spike, and most of the restaurants, hotels, and bars get packed with people.
 Similarly, you'll find increased prices, particularly when it comes to lodging.
 It's a time when hotels, airbnbs, and other accommodations charge high-season rates (which can sometimes be double the cost) and airlines bump up their prices, too.

 Where to Go

 It's hard to go wrong in Indonesia in July.
 Bali is one of the best destinations with its long stretches of white sand beaches and crystal clear water.
-The only drawback is that it's one of the most popular islands and therefore crowds are typically larger.
+The only drawback is that it's one of the most popular islands, and therefore, the crowds are typically large.

 Java makes a fantastic July destination as well.
 The scenic island to the west of Bali is famous for its stunning volcanic peaks which you can climb this time of year without worrying about the rain, mud, low visibility, or other less-than-ideal conditions.
 The temple complexes too are all open for tourists and you won't get rained on strolling through them.